phatblat/Butler/README.md

   [not currently supported](https://stackoverflow.com/questions/41401753/test-only-dependencies-when-using-the-swift-package-manager#answer-41407032)
   by SPM

-Before regenerating the project, make sure to:

-1. Delete the `Pods` folder reference.
-  - this avoids `
-NoMethodError - undefined method `files' for <PBXFileReference path=`Pods` UUID=`OBJ_20`>:Xcodeproj::Project::Object::PBXFileReference`
+In order to (re)generate the Xcode project, follow these steps:

-1. Run `swift package generate-xcodeproj`.
+1. Run `env DEVELOPER_DIR=/Applications/Xcode-9.app swift package generate-xcodeproj --xcconfig-overrides Config/Universal.xcconfig`.
-1. Convert `Config` folder reference into group.
-  - New Group ("Config")
-  - Drag .xcconfig files from Config folder to Config group.
-    - Don't add to any targets.
+1. Add a "Copy Files Phase" to the ButlerTests target
-  - Delete the Config folder reference.
+  - Add the `JSON` folder to the list of files to copy.
-1. Run `pod install`.
-1. Delete target level override for the following build settings:
-  - `LD_RUNPATH_SEARCH_PATHS`

 ------